Library

 inverse(f)

-Return the Taylor expansion of $f^{-1}(t)$, of order N = f.order, for f::Taylor1 polynomial if the first coefficient of f is zero.
+Return the Taylor expansion of $f^{-1}(t)$, of order N = f.order, for f::Taylor1 polynomial, assuming the first coefficient of f is zero.
 Otherwise, a DomainError is thrown.

 The algorithm implements Lagrange inversion at $t=0$ if $f(0)=0$: